JanDeDobbeleer/oh-my-posh/.github/PULL_REQUEST_TEMPLATE.md

 **Description of Changes:**

 Please provide a clear and concise description of the changes introduced by this pull request.
-You should explain the following:
+Explain the following when relevant:

 1. **Summary:** Briefly describe the main change or addition in this PR.
 What is the overall purpose of your changes?
 2. **Problem:** Specify the issue or problem this PR addresses.
 Include any relevant context or background to explain why this change is necessary.